 To ace this role play is not easy.
 Many job applicants lose their chances to succeed at this point of the interviews.
 If you want to avoid following the same route, however, you should approach the role play responsibly.
 Ask us some additional questions, try to understand your customer, their needs and desires.
 Asking questions is the most important thing to do when you do a role play in your interview.
 Then you should adjust your sales talk accordingly…

 Do not be afraid of a role play.
 Show us that you like to talk to the customers, that you are not afraid to take the initiative and start the conversation.
 The worst thing you can do is refusing to do the role play in your interview.
+And if you are worried, check our in-detail analysis of “Sell me this pen” interview question.

 Question 6: What are your weaknesses?